allisonkwan/allisonkwan/README.md

 ## I'm a Student and Developer!
 - I'm currently leading software development for [Tree-Plenish][tpgithub], a 501(c)(3) [nonprofit][tpwebsite].
-- I'll be working at [American Express][amexwebsite] as a Software Enginering Intern in the Summer of 2022.
+- I'm also currently working at [American Express][amexwebsite] as a Software Enginering Intern (Summer 2022).
+- I'll be working for [Bits of Good][bogwebsite] as a Product Manager in Fall 2022.
 - I worked as a Data Visualization Intern for [Analog Devices][adiwebsite] in the Summer of 2021.
 - I'll be graduating with a B.S. in Computer Science from Georgia Tech in December 2023.